bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/privacy-and-robustness-in-lightning.md

 Speaker 2: 00:48:15

 Cool.
-Well, hope you enjoyed listening to it and we'll see you
+Well, hope you enjoyed listening to it and we'll see you next time.